Where To Get Takeout Thanksgiving Pies and Sweets Around DC | Washingtonian (DC)

 1515 N. Courthouse Rd., Arlington

-Pastry chef David Guas is serving up pumpkin-chai and apple-cider crumble loaves for $16, alongside lemon chess ($24) and bacon/cayenne/pecan ($25) pies.
+Pastry chef David Guas is serving up pumpkin-chai and apple-cider-crumble loaves for $16, alongside lemon chess ($24) and bacon/cayenne/pecan ($25) pies.
 Place your order by 10 AM on November 25 and pickup by noon on Wednesday (order by Thursday, November 21 and you get 15 percent off).

 Best Buns Bakery